 CALL FOR APPLICATIONS OPEN

-The U.S. Embassy in Argentina is currently accepting applications from rising literary stars for the International Writing Program (IWP), to take place at the University of Iowa from late August to mid-November 2020 (specific dates to be announced at a later date).
-The Embassy will accept applications until Friday, March 27, 2020 at ExchangesBA@state.gov; the subject line of the email should specify “International Writing Program.”
-Applications must include an updated literary-based CV or resume in English (including contact information for the applicant), and 10 to 15 pages of written work in both the original language and an English literary translation that give a good sense of the writer’s strengths and style.
+U.S. Embassy Buenos Aires is currently accepting applications from rising literary stars for the International Writing Program (IWP), to take place at the University of Iowa from mid-August to early November 2023 (specific dates to be announced later).
+The Embassy will accept applications until Friday, February 10, 2023, at ExchangesBA@state.gov; the subject line of the email should specify “International Writing Program.”
+Applications must include an updated literary-based CV or resume in English (including contact information for the applicant), and 10 to 15 pages of written work in both the original language and an English literary translation that gives a good sense of the writer’s strengths and style.

-The U.S. Embassy will contact only those candidates pre-selected for an interview by April 3, 2020.
+The U.S. Embassy will contact only those candidates pre-selected for an interview by late February 2023.

 Candidates must be fluent in English, comfortable with cross-cultural dynamics and interested in interacting with other artists from diverse cultures and backgrounds.
-Except under exceptional circumstances, candidates should have published at least one volume of work or professional script credit, or authored works that have appeared in significant publications or attracted significant audiences over the last two years.
+Candidates should have a significant publication record; at least one published book or screenplay/play, or a record of publishing regularly over the previous two years in traditional or online media.
 Poets, fiction writers, dramatists, and screenwriters are eligible.
 Writers whose publications and careers are based on literary translation and creative non-fiction (e.g. journalism, cultural commentary, biography and memories) will be evaluated mainly for their work in one creative genre.
-Selected participants must attend the full 12 week program in the United States.
+Selected participants must attend the full 11-week program in the United States.
 No absences, late starts/early departures are permitted.
-Due to housing limitations and the intense nature of this program, family members are not permitted to accompany the writers during the course of the residency.
+Family members and others are not allowed to accompany the writers during the Fall Residency.
+The IWP welcomes nominees with disabilities who require accommodations to participate in the program.

 For more information about this program, please visit this link.